Please note: As with all investments, your capital is at risk.

 On average, you’ll be charged 0.2% per annum in exchange-traded funds (ETF) fees.
 This is built into the cost of the ETF on any given day, so you won’t see fund charges being deducted from your portfolio directly.

-Moneyfarm is beginner-friendly.
-The service is designed to make personal investing more accessible to the average person by arranging and managing your investments for you.
+Yes, Moneyfarm is good for beginners.
+Moneyfarm is designed to make personal investing more accessible to the average person by arranging and managing your investments for you.

 It’s a great starting point for those who want to watch their money grow without dealing with the nitty-gritty details of investing.
-You can use the Moneyfarm app, which is available on iOS and Android, to view your portfolio information and monitor your investment's performance.
+You can use the Moneyfarm app, which is available on iOS and Android, to view your portfolio and monitor your investment performance.

-No. Although Moneyfarm uses exchange-traded funds (ETFs) and other passive trackers, the investment portfolios are actively managed by the team at Moneyfarm.
+No, Moneyfarm’s portfolios are not passive investments.
+Although Moneyfarm uses some passive index funds and exchange-traded funds (ETFs) to build their portfolios, the final investment portfolio you purchase is actively managed by the team at Moneyfarm.

+No, Moneyfarm is not expensive.
 Moneyfarm falls into the mid-price range category.
-Use our robo advisor charges comparison table to understand how Moneyfarm compares to other robo advisors in the UK.
+Use our Robo Advisor Charges Comparison Table to understand how Moneyfarm compares to other robo advisors in the UK.

 Yes, Moneyfarm is authorised and regulated by the Financial Conduct Authority (FCA).
-Have a look at their regulatory permissions on the FCA Register.
+Have a look at its regulatory permissions on the FCA Register.

 See: Plum Review